Drug-Device Combinations

 As it can be seen from the relevant legal and guideline texts, depending on the combination, it is possible that the medical device component can also be part of the primary packaging.

-As soon as a component of the (primary) packaging system is classified as a medical device component, the entire (primary) packaging system is classified as a medical device component.
+As soon as a component of the (primary) packaging system is typically classified as a medical device component, the entire (primary) packaging system is classified as a medical device component.

 Examples are eye drops in multi-dose containers (bottle - dropper - cap), nasal sprays in multi-dose containers (bottle - spray pump/actuator - cap) or pressurised metered dose inhalers (chamber - valve - mouthpiece - cap).